LuisGustavoBR/linuxtips-linux-for-cloud-native/README.md

 This repository is for educational purposes only.
 While it follows best practices, it may not reflect production-grade configurations.
-Always validate your setup and consult the official Prometheus documentation for deployment-critical environments.
+Always validate your setup and consult the official documentation for deployment-critical environments.

 ## Credits